UeFan/Heatmap-for-visualizing-clustering-result/README.md

 Example
 ---------------

-Please refer to the .ipynb
+Please refer to the example.ipynb

 Reference